sarashamas/docs-calendar/docs/api/config/js_eventcalendar_config_config.md

 - `readonly` - (optional) enables/disables an ability to perform operations on events
 - `dragMove` - (optional) enables/disables an ability to move events via d-n-d
 - `editorOnDblClick` - (optional) enables/disables an ability to open editor by double click
+- `defaultEventDuration` - (optional) a duration of the new created event by default (without taking into account creating an event via d-n-d)
 - `views` - (optional) an object of view modes configuration.
 Here you can specify the following objects of parameters:
     - `day` - (optional) an object of the "Day" view mode configuration
     - `week` - (optional) an object of the "Week" view mode configuration